AlexandreDecan/portion/README.md

 [&uparrow; back to top](#table-of-contents)
 ## Changelog

-This library adheres to a [semantic versioning](https://semver.org) scheme.
+This library adheres to a [semantic versioning](https://semver.org) scheme (except for the experimental features as mentionned in the documentation).
 See [CHANGELOG.md](https://github.com/AlexandreDecan/portion/blob/master/CHANGELOG.md) for the list of changes.

 ## Contributions

-Contributions are very welcome!
 Feel free to report bugs or suggest new features using GitHub issues and/or pull requests.
+Contributions are very welcome, but please open an issue before, especially for new features ;-)

 ## License